 This is the only method of reporting that should be used as RSI Support Staff will not be able to assist with any problems that our PTU testers run into while they are helping test the build.

+This includes issues with installing and launching the PTU game client, as any trouble with that needs to be addressed by our development and Player Experience teams before the patch can be released to Live servers.
 Placing a support ticket to report a bug or problem found on the current PTU build will result in a response directing you to the Issue Council and Spectrum.

 I want to test, how do I get involved?